mikeycattell/michaelcattell/_posts/2019-09-12-weeknotes-no4.markdown

 title: Weeknotes No.4
 date: '2019-07-12 11:10:00'
 ---
+---
+layout: post
+title: Weeknotes No.4
+date: '2019-07-12 11:10:00'
+---
-A really good week, where my place was cemented in the team and I really felt valueable and "in".
-Full of plenty of highs - including watching my daughter score a goal on Wednesday which meant daydreaming for the rest of the week for her to make the World Cup Final in 20 years.
+A really good week where I felt my place was cemented in the team and finally had that “da-da” moent of feeling really valuable and "in".
+Full of highs - including watching my daughter score a goal on Wednesday which led to daydreaming for the rest of the week for her to make the World Cup Final in 20 years time.

 <strong>Monday</strong><br>
 Attended a huge team meeting, which spreads across Manchester, London and Leeds, using the biggest tv I’ve ever seen, web cameras and other incredible technology things – which was a little rocky at the start but was great to be part of and really gives the feeling of “one team”.